xpack-dev-tools/meson-build-xpack/README-RELEASE.md

 - add a new `if` with the new version before the existing code
 - check the Python version, and possibly bump to newer one

-## Push the build script

-In this Git repo:

-- push the `xpack-develop` branch to GitHub
-- possibly push the helper project too

 ## Build

 ### Clean the destination folder

-Clear the folder where the binaries from all build machines will be collected.
+On the development machine clear the folder where binaries from all build machines will be collected.

 ```console
 $ rm -f ~/Downloads/xpack-binaries/meson/*
 ```

 ### Pre-run the build scripts

 Before the real build, run a test build on the development machine: